remirror/remirror/docs/contributing.md

 First, run `yarn build` so the initial version of everything is built.

-After your first build, you can run `yarn dev:modules` to watch for changes and recompile as necessary.
+After your first build, you can run `yarn dev` to watch for changes and recompile as necessary.

+If you're modifying a package and import helpers from another packages in the monorepo, ensure that the other package is referenced in the referring package's `package.json` file.

+If you add a new file, use `yarn generate:json` to ensure that the system understands about the existence of the new file.

 <br />